The Complete Guide to Testing ChatGPT Apps and MCP Apps

 Next Steps

-Testing is essential for shipping reliable ChatGPT Apps and MCP Apps.
-With sunpeak’s testing infrastructure, you can:
+Testing is essential for shipping reliable ChatGPT Apps.
+With sunpeak’s ChatGPT App testing infrastructure, you can:

 - Run unit tests with Vitest for fast feedback